What is a fixed gas detection system?

 Service plans offer various levels of support including emergency call-outs and telephone advice.
 Having this type of cover in place is not only cost-effective, but it ensures a safe and efficient ongoing maintenance programme has already been budgeted for.

 Shawcity provides a flexible range of fixed-point detectors.
-We can design, commission, install and service standard and bespoke systems to suit
+We can design, commission, install and service standard and bespoke systems to suit every requirement.

 Tel: 01367 899418 email@example.com